carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ### fromList

-The method `Channel.fromList` creates a channel emitting the elements in a list objects specified as argument.
+If you want to convert a list object into a multi value queue channel you can use the Channel factory method `Channel.fromList` specifying the list object as a parameter.
 A List object can be defined by placing the values in square brackets `[]` separated by a comma.

 ~~~
 aligner_list = ['salmon', 'kallisto']